Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Methodology

 \subsection{What to Retrieve}

-Selecting a fixed top-$k$ retrieved samples can be problematic, as the optimal $k$ depends on how many samples in the knowledge base are similar to the query, and a fixed $k$ may include \textit{irrelevant ones} when this number varies.
-Figure~\ref{fig:motivation_toy} illustrates this issue on toy datasets with both similar and dissimilar samples, where the previous method \cite{ning2025ts} fail to accurately capture the ground truth.
+Selecting a fixed $k$ samples can be problematic, as optimal $k$ depends on how many samples in the knowledge base are similar to the query, and a fixed $k$ may include \textit{irrelevant ones} when this number varies.
+Figure~\ref{fig:viz_ts} illustrates this issue, where Cross-RAG follows the ground truth more closely than the previous method \cite{ning2025ts}.

 As shown in Figure~\ref{fig:optimal_k_differs2}, the optimal $k$ differs \textit{across} datasets.
 Moreover, Figure~\ref{fig:optimal_k_differs1} shows that even \textit{within} the same dataset, the number of samples similar to a given query varies across queries, highlighting the necessity to \textit{selectively attend to relevant samples} among the retrieved ones.